MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 > [!NOTE]
 > Azure ATP currently supports creation of two workspaces.
 It is recommended that you create a primary workspace for your production environment and an additional workspace as a staging environment.
+> After you delete a workspace, you can contact support to reactivate it.
+You an have a mazimum of three deleted workspaces.
+To increase the number of saved, deleted workspaces, contact Azure ATP support.

 ### Azure ATP workspace portal